-- Press the ▲▼ buttons to select [Low Level Format], then use the ◀▶ buttons to display √. - Press the AT buttons to select [OK], then press the button. - Low level formatting starts.
+- Press the ▲▼ buttons or turn the () dial to select [Low Level Format], then use the ↓ buttons to display √. - Press the ▲▼◀ buttons or turn the dial to select [OK], then press the button. - Low level formatting starts.

 About low level formatting